kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 This investigation is not just for fun.
 I have rearranged central parts of my code and refactored a major mechanism which usually is not easy.
 This technique has saved me much time and effort.

 I'm glad I have developed it.
-I'm not sure if I would have if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.
+I'm not sure if this would have happened if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.

 End of digression.